 - The potential of journalists to open the gates to public policy in a changing media landscape.

 - The idea of the value of conversations and the visible desire of people to contemplate policy issues and share their ideas in constructive conversations.

-CPD would like to thank Gareth, Allan and the team at ANU House for hosting the event, and participants who contributed to an engaging and expert start to the ANU-CPD Policy Dialogue Series.
+CPD would like to thank Gareth, Brian and the team at ANU House for hosting the event, and participants who contributed to an engaging and expert start to the ANU-CPD Policy Dialogue Series.